-We love quiz lessons, but sometimes you need to check in with your learners to see if they’re really paying attention.
+We love quiz lessons, but sometimes you need to check to see if your learners are paying attention with a quick exam.
 Or you want them to apply their new knowledge right away to reinforce retention.
 That’s where ungraded knowledge check blocks come in.
 See the instructions below for details.

 Step 1: Add a Knowledge Check Block